 - Determine if you can live a comfortable life after retiring – Just because you may be eligible for retirement doesn’t mean you’re truly ready for it — you should determine if you can live a comfortable life.

 - Plan your social security benefits claim (reduced benefits earlier or higher benefits later) – Age 66 is now considered Social Security’s “full retirement age,” meaning the age when you can claim your full retirement benefits without penalty.
+How you time your Social Security claim also affects your income level, which can impact your eligibility for Medicare Savings Programs or Medicaid — read our guide on how to get Medicare and Medicaid in Florida to understand how these programs work together.

 - Get your legal documents in order and get a will and a power of attorney if you don’t have them already – Getting your wishes in order regarding healthcare, ongoing finances, and your estate is important.
 And having a legal will will ensure your final wishes are met and protect your assets.